TasinFarhanMC/betr/README.md

 For a detailed documentation, refer to [DOCS.md](DOCS.md).

-In general, Rust uses `UpperCamelCase` for type-level constructs (types and traits) and `snake_case` for value-level constructs.
+In general, Betr uses `UpperCamelCase` for type-level constructs (types and traits) and `snake_case` for value-level constructs.
 The proposed conventions are:

 | Item               | Convention           |
 | ------------------ | --------------------- |